-Planning Food Cities is an online toolkit designed to help community organisations use the planning system to support community food growing.
+Planning Food Cities is an online toolkit designed to help community organisations use the planning system.

-What has planning got to do with community food growing
+What has planning got to do with food

 Food growing communities usually come across the planning system either when a valued space is under threat from a developer applying for planning permission or when they have to apply for planning permission themselves.
 However, communities can also play a proactive role in planning by helping to set the policies which will be used to assess planning applications.

-Planning policies can support local food growing by:
+Planning policies can support urban food growing by:

 - Providing space for growing food within new developments